Monzo review July 2021

 Meet the poster child of digital banking.

-Monzo is a leading digital bank in the UK that boasts more than 2 million customers, with plans to launch in the US over mid to late 2019 — a bold move, given a more competitive and heavily regulated fintech environment here in the States.
+Monzo is a leading digital bank in the UK that boasts more than 2 million customers, with plans to launch in the US soon — a bold move, given a more competitive and heavily regulated fintech environment here in the States.
 Here’s what we may have to look forward to with this mobile-only app.

 What is Monzo?Monzo is a well-loved digital bank launched in 2017 in the UK.
 Focused on young professionals, it advertises the ability to access your money through a smartly designed smartphone app without the need for physical branches.
 Help is available through the app’s chat feature, by phone or by email.